 But there shouldn’t be any naiveté here either.

-The nature of the monarchical polity means political elites of Pakistan are inevitably treated better than the general mass of ordinary expatriates.
-In many ways Saudi Arabia needs ‘nuclear’ Pakistan, perhaps a lot more than Pakistan’s elites need Saudi foreign aid.
+The nature of Saudi Arabia’s monarchical polity means political elites of Pakistan, dynasts in their own right, are inevitably treated better than the general mass of ordinary expatriates.
+In many ways, Saudi Arabia needs ‘nuclear’ Pakistan, perhaps a lot more than Pakistan’s elites need Saudi foreign aid.
 Given Saudi ambitions to contain Iran and propel itself in the region hegemonically, Pakistan is an important bulwark with strategic importance beyond its otherwise periphery status for the Saudis.
-Pakistan is also a reliable source of cheap labour with little protection afforded to its citizens.
+Pakistan is also a reliable source of cheap labour, a pliable country that offers little diplomatic protection to its citizens.

 Successive Pakistani governments have never been in the habit of promoting the welfare of their citizens abroad.
-For the few privileged Pakistanis in the Kingdom, the onerous structural impediments of the State are quickly and arbitrarily relaxed.
-And so why would the privileged elites of Pakistan, many of whose peers have availed fortunes and social prestige through their own propensities for corruption and ‘inequality’ lobby against the treatment of their poorer and less-connected fellow-citizens in the Kingdom?
+Pakistan’s elite takes care of itself.
+For these few privileged Pakistanis in the Kingdom, the onerous structural impediments of the State are quickly and arbitrarily relaxed.
+And so why would the privileged elites of Pakistan, many of whose peers have availed fortunes and social prestige through their own propensities for corruption and ‘inequality’ in Pakistan, lobby against the treatment of their poorer and less-connected fellow-citizens in the Kingdom?

-And yet in the West, in the lands of ‘unfettered debauchery’ and ‘ungodly propriety’ where, for the most part, demonstrably we can prove this, the rule of law actually ‘rules’ supreme.
-In Britain, Muslim minorities have had an unparalleled existence to that of religious minorities in Saudi Arabia; can any of us say honestly that life for non-Muslim communities in Saudi Arabia is much better than life for Muslims in Britain?
+These political and social realities stand in stark contrast to everything we take for granted in the West, even as minority communities.
+Born and brought up as Muslims in the lands of ‘unfettered debauchery’ and ‘ungodly propriety’, we can demonstrate, for the most part, that the rule of law actually ‘rules’ supreme.
+In Britain, Europe, North America, etc., Muslim minorities have had an unparalleled existence to that of religious minorities in Saudi Arabia; can any of us say honestly that life for non-Muslim communities in Saudi Arabia is much better than life for Muslims in Britain, or in many parts of Western Europe or North America?

 Throughout the Arab world, whenever clerics and preachers ask God for blessings, they almost always entreat Him “to bless the Arabs and the Muslims”.
-This popular phrase exposes a dichotomy in their own minds between Arabs, who are just automatically assumed to be Muslims and ‘Muslims, i.e., the non-Arab ‘converts’.
-The fact that the Ummah is dichotomised in this way by ‘clerics’ shouldn’t be lost on Pakistanis who think they are part of a universal fraternity.
+This popular phrase exposes a dichotomy in the minds of self-affirming Arabs, who are just automatically assumed to be Muslims and ‘Muslims, i.e., the non-Arab ‘converts’.
+The fact that the Ummah is dichotomised in this way by usually state-sanctioned ‘clerics’ shouldn’t be lost on Pakistanis who think they are part of a universal fraternity.

-But, the Kingdom of Saudi Arabia has a separate relationship with the Muslim world’s elite even if they happen to be non-Arabs.
+The Kingdom of Saudi Arabia has a separate relationship with the Muslim world’s elite even if they happen to be non-Arabs.
 It can be counted on to fling open its doors to fleeing Pakistani politicians as it gives sanctuary to ousted dictators its fond of.
 A recent case in point would be to cite the Tunisian dictator Zine el-Abidine and his family.
-The wife of this ousted dictator hated all over Tunisia allegedly stole upwards of 60 million dollars’ worth of gold bullion and tens of millions of dollars through her accounts before fleeing the country.
-This money belongs to the Tunisian people if indeed you believe territories do not belong to monarchs or absolute dictators but to their ‘nationals’.
-We are told the Abedines’ first choice of refuge was France but the French government politely turned them down mindful of domestic critics and the international media.
-The Saudis on the other hand didn’t have any anxieties.
-They welcomed the Abedines with open arms and have no intention of returning these fugitives to Tunisia despite international arrest warrants.
+The wife of this ousted dictator, despised everywhere in Tunisia, allegedly stole upwards of 60 million dollars’ worth of gold bullion and tens of millions of dollars through her accounts before fleeing the country.
+This money belongs to the Tunisian people, if indeed you believe territories do not belong to monarchs or absolute dictators, but to their ‘nationals’.
+We are told the Abedines first choice of refuge was France, but the French government politely turned them down mindful of domestic critics and the international media.
+The Saudis on the other hand didn’t have any such anxieties.
+They welcomed the Abedines with open arms, and have no intention of returning these fugitives to Tunisia despite international arrest warrants.

-And so as the ousted Nawaz Sharif returned from Saudi Arabia to resume his halted political career in Pakistan amid charges of corruption, these elites have in their own ‘elite-fraternity’ a bond of kinship not extended to Pakistan’s desperate poor.
+And so, as the ousted Nawaz Sharif returned from Saudi Arabia to resume his halted political career in Pakistan amid charges of corruption, these elites have in their own ‘elite-fraternity’ a bond of genuine fraternity not extended to Pakistan’s desperate poor.
 Not one iota of an imagined Muslim fraternity or consciousness is going to open up this network to the world’s inconsequential poor many of whom are Muslims.

 To hit this point home, I would like to cite the example of the military dictator Idi Amin and his expulsion of ‘South Asians’ from Uganda in 1972.
 A year or so earlier, Amin came to power through a peaceful military coup having overthrown President Obote who was in Singapore at the time.
-The Asian community comprised approximately eighty thousand people and had been living in Uganda for more than a century because of the particular circumstances of colonialism.
-Overtime they became an affluent community, described as the backbone of the country’s economy.
-This led to widespread resentment from the indigenous community and eventually was the cause of their expulsion greatly exploited by Amin.
-Approximately 50 thousand Ugandan Asians were British passport holders, 30 thousand or so settled in Britain.
+The “Asian” community comprised of approximately eighty thousand people, and had been living in Uganda for more than a century because of colonialism.
+Overtime, they became an affluent community, described as the backbone of the country’s economy.
+This led to widespread resentment from the indigenous community, greatly exploited by Amin, which was the cause of their expulsion.
+Approximately 50 thousand Ugandan “Asians”, as they were now being identified, were British passport holders; 30 thousand or so settled in Britain.
 The rest were resettled in Canada, the US, Kenya, New Zealand, Australia, India, Pakistan and Europe

 The Saudi Monarchy spared no thought for the victims, Muslim or otherwise of Amin’s extreme barbarity.

 In any case, one can understand the reasons why ‘white’ Americans and ‘white’ Europeans are so welcomed in these Arab monarchies, afforded treatment seldom offered to Pakistan’s ‘duskier’ expatriates.
-The issue here is not about complexion, a sub-text that has its own issues, but ‘power-dynamics’.
+The issue here is not about ‘race’ or ‘complexion’, a sub-text that has its own issues, but ‘power-dynamics’.

 This is a form of self-loathing.

 On any number of Iranian websites, budding bachelors and bachelorettes describe themselves as ‘Caucasians’!
 They are of course as ‘white’ today as were the Irish, Greeks or Italians in 19th century America.
-If indeed, Iranians were convinced of their Caucasian, and by this I mean ‘European’ appearances, I doubt they would be spending so much money trying to emulate the appearances of their much-admired peers.
+If indeed, Iranians were convinced of their Caucasian, and by this I mean ‘European’ appearances, I doubt they would be spending so much money trying to change how they look.
 There is of course nothing ‘Caucasian’ about Iranians in any ‘racial’ sense of the term.
 They are no more ‘white’ than ‘Nordic’ Germans or ‘Anglo-Saxon’ Brits are ‘Aryans’.
-These are constructed labels that are not understood no less their historical contexts not least because the term originates from colonial discourses that took place in colonial ‘India’.
-These ideas were transported to ‘Persia’ and at one point resulted in the country changing its name to ‘Iran’, the land of the Aryans.
-The actual realities of such claims remain elusive today to many Iranians who are keen to point out racial commonalities with a non-reciprocating Europe, and by that I mean western Europe.
+These are constructed labels that are not understood, no less their historical contexts, not least because the term originates from colonial discourses in colonial ‘India’ where the priorities in question didn’t quite extend to Persians.
+These ideas were transported to ‘Persia’ and at one point resulted in the country changing its name to ‘Iran’, the land of the ‘Aryans’.
+The actual realities of such historical claims are beyond the imagination of many Iranians who are keen to point out racial commonalities with a non-reciprocating Europe, and by that I mean western Europe.

 The newly liberated and ideologically-minded ‘Pakistanis’ by virtue of their association with ‘pagan’ and ‘dark-skinned’ India are as eager as ever to point out that they are not ‘Indians’.
-They naively deprecate a rich heritage, thousands of years in the making.
-This heritage is more admired than the flimsy commonalities they seek with Muslim peoples west of the River Indus.
+They naively deprecate a rich heritage, thousands of years in the making, and one of the world’s recognised Civilisations.
+This heritage is universally admired by many peoples on earth, and it is a shame that Pakistanis seek to undermine the commonalities they have with Indians for commonalities west of the River Indus.
 The delight that Pakistani women take in being told they look ‘Mediterranean’ or ‘Arab’ completely unaware of the heterogeneity of such ‘backgrounds’ is not a figment of this writer’s imagination.
 It is a daily curse that is discernible in the wider region.
 To tell a ‘fair-skinned’ Pakistani with supposedly ‘European’ features however nonsensical such ‘racial’ claims that she looks Indian is to flatten her ego and wash her body in the sacred waters of the Ganges.

 This plague is not unique to Pakistan or the Middle East though.
 It has poisoned Indians too.
 Bollywood is a good place to start with its crazed obsession with fair-skinned actors and a beauty industry worth billions of dollars annually that seeks to castrate its Indian summers for bitterly cold European winters.
 In which other national film industry do we encounter large numbers of fair-skinned foreigners dancing to the beats of native drums movie after movie?